Jose Calugas: Medal of Honor citation

 The action for which the award was made took place near Culis, Bataan Province, Philippine Islands, on 16 January 1942.
 A battery gun position was bombed and shelled by the enemy until 1 gun was put out of commission and all the cannoneers were killed or wounded.
 Sgt.
 Calugas, a mess sergeant of another battery, voluntarily and without orders ran 1,000 yards across the shell-swept area to the gun position.
 There he organized a volunteer squad which placed the gun back in commission and fired effectively against the enemy, although the position remained under constant and heavy Japanese artillery fire.

 Legacy

 On Mount Samat, there is a relief commemorating the event that lead to the awarding of the Medal of Honor.

-Within the family housing area of Fort Sam Houston, Texas, a street known as Calugas Circle was dedicated in his honor, with his family present, in 1999.
+Calugas was portrayed by Filipino actor Ronnie Lazaro in a 2003 one-hour Philippine documentary A Legacy of Heroes: The Story of Bataan and Corregidor.

 His Medal of Honor was given to the Fort's museum for safekeeping and display by Calugas and his family before his death.

 In 2006, a 36-unit apartment building, designed for low-income and disabled residents was dedicated as the "Sgt.
 Jose Calugas, Sr. Apartments" in High Point, Seattle.

 On Memorial Day in 2009, his memory was honored at the Living War Memorial Park on a memorial that had previously been established there.